Steerable Chatbots: Exploring Personalization Control Interfaces via LLM Activation Steering: Computation Experiments

-The significance of these results, while variable across models, indicate that \textbf{\textit{prompting can intensify or reduce the effect of preference expressions on top of steering}}.
-We frame this as a practical trait for a steerable chatbot --- steering to the user's underlying preference \textit{contextualizes} the overall conversation, and adding prompting introduces variability within the context.
-See Table \ref{tab:prompting} for qualitative examples that demonstrate contextualized outputs.
-For this reason, we use \gemmanine as the base model of the user study due to its sensitivity to prompting, which allows the model to respond to user prompts in addition to steering.
+The significance of these results, while variable across models, indicates that \textbf{\textit{prompting can intensify or reduce the effect of preference expressions on top of \camera{activation} steering}}.
+This is a practical trait for a steerable chatbot --- steering to the user's underlying preference \textit{contextualizes} the overall conversation, and adding prompting introduces variability within the context.

-\xhdr{(E3) Steering Towards Multiple Preferences.} As this is an exploration of multi-steering, we only focus on two dimensions instead of all at once.
-In future context, this should be extended to incorporate more preferences, ideally ones that are are orthogonal to each other.
-Since our preferences are not inherently orthogonal, we select two dimensions with the least collinearity, which are \textbf{culture} and \textbf{age} (see correlation analysis in Figure \ref{fig:similarity} in Appendix \ref{app:e3}).
-We vary the steering strength for each dimension uniformly and measure the effect of each preference separately.
-The steering vector is applied as a weighed combination of the individual preference vectors.

-With compounded steering, the main concern is that the effects will deteriorate.
-Figure \ref{fig:multisteer_surface} shows 3D plots of the variation of the preference effect for \textbf{culture} and \textbf{age} for \mistral.
-While the range of effects is slightly degraded at large values of complementary steering, the surfaces follow the expected trend.
-Surface plots for all other models are in Figure \ref{fig:app_e3_figs} in Appendix \ref{app:e3}.
-Qualitative samples of multi-steered texts are shown in Table \ref{tab:multisteer} in Appendix \ref{app:e3}, which highlights phrases that exemplify each of the target traits.
-The results of \textbf{E3} suggest that \textbf{\textit{multiple preferences can be steered additively}}, which is promising for scaling up steering as a personalization framework.

-\xhdr{(E4) Learning Underlying Preferences and Steering.} Lastly, we evaluate the proposed preference learning algorithm in simulated user conversations, where \texttt{GPT-4o-mini} (GPT) roleplays as the user with a hidden preference.
-This experiments acts as a precursor validation step before implementing \learn{} for the user study.
-For ease of experimentation, we conduct \textbf{E4} only with the preference of \textbf{cost}, setting the hidden preference values to extreme levels of $d_h=-100$ (fully \textit{budget}) and $d_h=100$ (fully \textit{luxury}).
-GPT is prompted with in-context examples of what the user's preference at these levels, and is instructed to output a response to the LLM's output with the 1) level of satisfaction that the user would feel, and 2) the direction of change (cheaper or more luxurious) that the user would want.
-See Appendix \ref{app:gpt} for the system prompts to GPT.

-As GPT is limited in its ability to independently simulate diverse replies emulative of real users, we do not allow it to control the conversation.
-Instead, we append to its output a new task question from the query dataset at every round, which essentially simulates a dynamic conversation with user feedback covering multiple topics.
-On the LLM side, it is first initialized with no steering, then the update step from Equation \ref{eq:update} is applied to calculate the direction of the update and the step size proportional to the dissatisfaction indicated by GPT.
-We run each trial for 12 rounds and compute the preference effect of the LLM's generation for \textbf{cost} at each turn.